Villainous vampire wood carving tutorial

 Finish your vampire wood carving

 I generally use a wash that is achieved by adding 10-20 drops of water to each drop of acrylic paint.
-You can use any brand of paint that you want (I favor Delta Ceramcoat) and paint brushes (I like round and angled brushes best).
+You can use any brand of paint that you want.

 To get this same look, use the following paints: